falkr/ttm4175/pages/networking-2-2020.md

 7. Enter your new container and find its IP address.
 8. Open a browser inside your Ubuntu VM and enter the IP address of your container.
 What did you see?
 Take a screenshot and include it in your report.
 9. Stop and remove all running containers (can you find a way of doing it with a single command?
 Search online!).

+:tip:
+If you have issues with your browser ask for help from a TA.

 ---
 type: hint